The Council - Episode 1: The Mad Ones Review

 Simply Put

 The Council - Episode 1: The Mad Ones perfectly sets the tone for the remaining episodes, crafting an enthralling narrative with a colorful cast of characters.
 The inclusion of the RPG elements helps dynamically influence conversations and how you perceive other characters.
-Using your skills instead of focusing on win or lose quick time events is a nice change of pace for the genre.
-Finding manuscripts/books while you are exploring yield free skill points during each quest, rewarding players that thoroughly search the environments, not to mention pieces of amber that extends the number of available effort points.
-Although there were slight visual irregularities, and minor hiccups on panning camera shots, The Council performs rather well but doesn’t have added support for PlayStation 4 Pro or Xbox One X.
+Using your skills instead of focusing on win-or-lose quick-time events is a nice change of pace for the genre.
+Finding manuscripts/books while you are exploring yield free skill points during each quest, rewarding players that thoroughly search the environments, not to mention pieces of amber that extend the number of available effort points.
+Although there were slight visual irregularities and minor hiccups on panning camera shots, The Council performs rather well but doesn't have added support for PlayStation 4 Pro or Xbox One X.

 Note: The Council - Episode 1: The Mad Ones was reviewed on Xbox One.
 A digital copy of the game was provided by the publisher/developer.